grimme-lab/wp12-teaching/doc/ex.rst

    .. admonition:: Technical procedure

       a.
-Re-optimize the TPSS-D3\ :sup:`ATM` geometries of both phases with the CRYSTAL 14 program and the DFTB3-D3 Hamiltonian.
+Re-optimize the TPSS-D3\ :sup:`ATM`\ (BJ) geometries of both phases with the CRYSTAL 14 program and the DFTB3-D3 Hamiltonian.
 Modify the ``INPUT`` file for the solid to sample the :math:`k`-space identical to 1.
 Start the program by:

          .. code-block:: none